 It is preferable for students who plan to major in biology, or think they may be interested in doing so, to take Biology 101 and 102 during their first year at Williams.
 It is also possible to begin the Biology major during the sophomore year, although students should understand it may require taking two or more biology courses during several semesters.

 All students are welcome to take Biology 101, regardless of high school preparation in biology.
 While a placement exam is not necessary to enroll in Biology 101 or Biology 102, it is required to place out of Biology 101 or 102.
-To be eligible to take the placement exam, students need an AP exam score of 4 or 5 (or a score of 5, 6 or 7 on the IB exam) or permission from the chair of the department.
+The placement exam is offered during First Days.

-With instructor permission, students may take Biology 102 in the spring before taking Biology 101.
+It is possible to take Biology 102 in the spring before taking Biology 101.
+If you plan to do so, please check with the BIOL 102 instructors to make sure your high school background prepares you for taking the course out of sequence.
 It is also possible to take Biology 203 (Ecology), and/or Biology 204 (Animal Behavior) without prerequisites but with the permission of instructor.
-All are welcome to take Biology 134 (The Tropics), one of our non-major courses.

 Major Requirements